Proudly serving the Gainesville community since 1987.

 If you think brushing and flossing twice a day is the key to pearly whites, you’re on the right track.
 But achieving a bright smile isn’t that simple and requires a few extra steps.
-Van Dyke General & Implant Dentistry offers these 10 tips for a pearly white smile with a bonus tip.
+Van Dyke General and Implant Dentistry offers these 10 tips for a pearly white smile with a bonus tip.
 Call our office to schedule a cleaning with a dentist Gainesville, FL residents rely on to help them enjoy good oral health!

 After a long day, it can be tempting to crawl into bed without brushing your teeth.
 But the few minutes gained instead lays the foundation for an explosion of acid and plaque formation.
 Plus, the build-up of food debris from daytime eating and snacking often triggers acid attacks responsible for bad morning breath.
 Regular avoidance of brushing before bed can also speed up the development of inflamed gums.